I keep saying that Katherine Mansfield is a standout example of a Modernist short story writer, but what does ‘modernist’ really mean?

 Modernist works which came from New Zealand, Australia and surrounds have been called ‘micromodernism’ (by Tim Armstrong).
 Katherine Mansfield is a standout example.

-The slight difference is to do with the sense of distance we have, growing up so far away from the imaginative ‘home land’, which back then, was England.
+The slight difference is to do with the sense of distance white people have, growing up so far away from the imaginative ‘home land’, which back then, was England.

 Children’s Literature Association Quarterly, Volume 32, Number 4, Winter 2007, Special Issue: Children’s Literature and Modernism.